 Using this digital whiteboard (instead of a traditional physical whiteboard) ensures that your learner can see everything you’re writing or drawing – but it also presents a great opportunity for collaboration!
 Consider including interactive whiteboard activities in your lesson plan that utilize the remote control or annotation features above to engage your learner throughout class.

 A note for Chromebook users: Chromebooks have limited annotation and remote control capabilities, so if you know your learner will be using that type of device, this may not work best for your lesson plan.

-With these features in mind, start brainstorming how you can engage your 1-to-1 learners using tools that are already at your fingertips in Zoom.
+With these features in mind, start brainstorming how you can engage your 1-on-1 learners using tools that are already at your fingertips in Zoom.
 For a deeper look at virtual learning strategies using Zoom, explore this learning module.